 - variable workload between office holders.

-The general provisions for domestic and overseas travel by office holders are set out in the Official Travel by Office Holders Determination.
-The PTOH determination sets out which of the three travel Tiers is applicable to an office.
-The PTOH determination may also contain specific travel-related provisions for an office or a group of offices.
+The general provisions for domestic and overseas travel by office holders are in the Remuneration Tribunal (Official Travel) Determination (the travel determination).
+The PTOH determination sets out which of the three travel tiers applies to an office.
+It may also contain specific travel-related provisions for an office or a group of offices.

-Travel within Australia - For each of the three travel Tiers, Schedule A of the Official Travel by Office Holders Determination sets out the travelling allowance rates payable for the various Australian cities and towns.
+Travel within Australia - for each of the three travel tiers, Schedule A of the travel determination sets out the travelling allowance rates payable for the various Australian cities and towns.
 There is no payment where the travel does not involve an overnight absence.

-Overseas Travel - The Official Travel by Office Holders Determination also provides for overseas meals and incidentals rates to be paid in accordance with the rates published annually by the Australian Taxation Office in its taxation ruling dealing with reasonable travelling allowance amounts.
+Overseas travel – the travel determination also provides for overseas meals and incidentals rates to be paid in accordance with the rates published annually by the Australian Taxation Office (ATO) in its taxation ruling dealing with reasonable travelling allowance amounts.
 The Taxation Determinations can be found on the ATO website for the relevant year.

-Motor Vehicle Travel - Motor vehicle allowances are also contained in the Official Travel by Office Holders Determination.
+Motor vehicle travel - motor vehicle allowances are also contained in the travel determination.

 The Tribunal has no power to determine leave provisions for part-time office holders.

 The Tribunal has not determined any early loss of office provisions for part-time office holders.

 Information on how to make a submission to the Tribunal is available on this website.